 You with have all the practical facilities to ensure success in your chosen programme of learning or research.

 While many of our PhD graduates choose to remain in academia as lecturers and researchers, some pursue careers in other sectors.

-Recent PhD graduates have found employment as researchers and analysts with the World Bank, the Bank of England and The Economist, as well as other private and public organisations.
+Recent PhD graduates have found employment as researchers and analysts with:

 A UK masters degree with distinction, or its international equivalent, in economics.